grahamdelafield/PGC_Parallel_Comp/README.md

 ## Getting Started
 This repo uses python and jupyter notebooks.
-If you do not have either of these installed, please read further here: https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html
+If you do not have either of these installed, please read further [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html).

 Easiest way to use these notebooks is to clone/fork the repo and then install requirements.